Instance-wise Occlusion and Depth Orders in Natural Scenes: InstaOrder dataset

-(3) \ul{\emph{Bidirectional occlusion order is helpful.}} We conduct experiments with \textsc{InstaOrder} dataset to verify the effect of bidirectional occlusion orders (Sec A2.1 in the supplement).
-The result indicates that methods that can determine bidirectional order can distinguish ambiguous cases better than methods that cannot determine bidirectional order.
+(3) \ul{\emph{Bidirectional occlusion order is helpful.}} We conduct experiments with the \textsc{InstaOrder} dataset to verify the effect of bidirectional occlusion orders (Sec.
+A2.1 in the supplement).
+The result indicates methods that can determine bidirectional order distinguishes ambiguous cases better than methods that cannot determine bidirectional order.